Can the Bulgarian system be used for powerlifting?

 Special considerations for using a Bulgarian approach to powerlifting

-As has been suggested by John Broz in the past, one should include upper back and/or rear delt work.
-I also find some variation in the exercise to be beneficial, such as squats without a belt or supportive knee sleeves and/or front squats, as well as close grip bench press but you might find otherwise.
+As has been suggested by John Broz in the past, one should include upper back and/or rear delt work when doing high frequency, high intensity bench pressing.
+I also find some variation in the movements to be beneficial, such as squats without a belt or supportive knee sleeves and/or front squats, as well as close grip bench press but you might find otherwise.

 I have experimented with this type of training and saw very good progress.
 I had one of my athletes do ”Bulgarianized” training for about a year because we wanted her to stay in a weight class that was a bit too low for her.
-I say ”Bulgarianized” because she only trained six times per week.
+So no "bodybuilding".
+I say ”Bulgarianized” because she only trained six times per week and only once per day.
 Each Saturday she did a so called control training (a staple in the Bulgarian system) where she maxed out in all the lifts.
-She took silver at the Nationals with a significant gap to the bronze and placing second after a lady who is one of the top in the world.
+She took silver at the Nationals with a significant gap to the bronze and placing second after a lady who was one of the top in the world and I believe became a World champion later.

 If I could find powerlifters that are motivated enough I would have no issues putting them through the system, especially if they’re young.
 I do however see potential problems for people who’ve been in the game a long time, and have built up a significant amount of strength by only squatting and benching once or twice per week for for that time.
 For them I think it would be difficult to adapt to the training and the risk of injury would be significantly higher.
-And that’s another point when people critizice others asking this very question.
+And that’s another point when people criticize the approach.
 What’s the training background of the person answering the question?
-Someone who has been doing for example a Gallagher/Coan/Karwoski system for 10+ years probably can’t imagine it because it’s such a different animal.
+Someone who's been doing a Gallagher/Coan/Karwoski system for 10+ years probably can’t imagine it because it’s such a different animal.

 Good luck.